ysyk2021/how-to-create-a-continuous-learning-workplace-culture-that-promotes-skill-development-and/src/chapter-3-1.md

-# Understanding the impact of continuous learning on organizational growth and success

 Continuous learning is essential for creating a workplace culture that promotes skill development and personal growth.
 In this chapter, we will explore the impact of continuous learning on organizational growth and success.